sahil-sharma-50/Route-Navigation-for-Visually-Impaired/README.md

 # Instructions to Run all Tasks (For training):
-Make sure you have `Mapillary-Vistas-1000-sidewalks` and `trainvaltest` folders in same directory.
+Make sure to download 'leftImg8bit_trainvaltest.zip' and 'gtFine_trainvaltest.zip' from the <a href="https://www.cityscapes-dataset.com/downloads/">Cityscapes Dataset</a> and <a href="https://www.mapillary.com/dataset/vistas">Mapillary-Vistas-Dataset</a> and `trainvaltest` folders in same directory.

 `Download base-model: base_model.pt`
 ```sh